 TECH Clean California offers incentives, pilot activities, technical assistance, and training to address barriers associated with electrification and energy efficiency upgrades in multifamily properties.

-TECH Clean California multifamily incentives will be available to contractors installing heat pump HVAC systems and heat pump water heaters for qualifying customers throughout California.
+TECH Clean California multifamily incentives are available to contractors installing heat pump HVAC systems and heat pump water heaters for qualifying customers throughout California.
 Incentives are available for both in-unit and common area applications.
-To reserve your standard incentive funds, download and complete the TECH Multifamily Incentive Reservation Form linked below.
-Please note: This form requires signatures from the Property Owner Primary Contact and the TECH Contractor Primary Contact.
-Once complete, email the form to email@example.com.
+To reserve your standard incentive funds, complete the TECH multifamily incentive reservation form linked below.
+If you have any questions, contact firstname.lastname@example.org.

 Central Coast Community Energy Multifamily Reservations